akumria/puppet-postgresql/README.md

 		require  => Pg_user['pguser'],
 	}

-You can also specify both the locale and encoding of a database.
-The default, for English, should be fine though.
+The default is UTF-8 and en_GB.UTF-8 , for English.
+If required, you can also specify both the locale and encoding of a database.

 	pg_database {'pgdb':
 		ensure   => present,